 \Notes: Entry and exit change the population universe.
 Any known Ph.D. programs are considered members of the population.
 Any non-respondents were imputed first with UAQ survey responses and, if those are unavailable, with linear interpolation.
-For five-year intervals, simple averages are reported.
+All programs responded to the 2021 survey.
+For five year intervals, simple averages are reported.